MartinPellizzer/terrawhisper-compiler/articles/achillea-millefolium/botany/morphology.md

 One unique characteristic of Achillea millefolium's fruits is the absence of dehiscence.
 This means that the achenes do not split open to release their seeds.
 Instead, they remain intact within the fruit.

+The following table shows in detail the morphological characteristics of Achillea millefolium fruits.

 | Characteristic | Description |
 | --- | --- |
 | Fruit Type  | Achene (1/16 - 1/8 inch diameter) |